avantrec/soco-cli/README.md

 ### Rediscovering Speakers

 If the configuration of your speakers changes in some way (e.g., if speakers are renamed or if there are IP address changes), the server can be instructed to reload its speaker data using the `/rediscover` URL path, e.g.: `http://192.168.0.100:8000/rediscover`.
+The returned JSON string will list the speakers discovered.
+(Note that this action does not overwrite any existing speaker data saved in the local speaker cache file.)

 ### Inspecting the HTTP API